eclipse-sdv-blueprints/fleet-management/README.md

 for truck fleet management where trucks run an SDV software stack so that logistics fleet operators can manage apps, data and services for a diverse set of vehicles.

-The use case showcases how one can customize the standard VSS model and use it to report data from a vehicle to a back end.
+The use case illustrates how the standard VSS model can be customized and used to report data from a vehicle to a back end.
 The following diagram provides an overview of the current architecture:

 <img src="img/architecture.drawio.svg">